Paul Hasluck: Political career

+Minister for Territories

 In 1951, Prime Minister, Robert Menzies appointed Hasluck as Minister for Territories, a post that he held for twelve years.
-It gave him responsibility for Australia's colonial possession, Papua New Guinea, and also the Northern Territory, home to Australia's largest population of Aboriginals.
-Although he shared the paternalistic views of the period about the treatment of the Papua New Guineans and followed an assimilationist policy for Aboriginals he carried out significant reforms in how both peoples were treated.
+It gave him responsibility for Australia's colonial possession, Papua New Guinea, and also the Northern Territory, home to Australia's largest population of Aboriginal Australians.

-Hasluck was responsible for the drafting of the bill that became the Welfare Ordinance 1953, which superseded the previous legislation controlling the lives of Aboriginals in the Northern Territory, the Aboriginals Ordinance 1918.
-There was no explicit reference to race in the Welfare Ordinance, but it made Aboriginals wards of the state.
-Wards were defined as those who did not have the right to vote, which only applied to Aboriginals.

 Michael Somare, who became Papua New Guinea's first Prime Minister, said that his country had been able to enter self-government without fear of having to argue with an Ian Smith "simply because of Paul Hasluck".

+Aboriginal welfare

+Hasluck instigated a new policy towards Aboriginal people, who had until this time been kept separated from the White population of the NT in Aboriginal reserves.
+He was responsible for the drafting of the bill that became the Welfare Ordinance 1953, which superseded the previous legislation controlling the lives of Aboriginal people in the Northern Territory, the Aboriginals Ordinance 1918.
+There was no explicit reference to race in the Welfare Ordinance, but it made Aboriginal people wards of the state.
+Wards were defined as those who did not have the right to vote, which only applied to Aboriginal people, and also implemented a policy of cultural assimilation.
+Hasluck appointed Harry Giese as Director of Welfare, who also supported the government's expansion of commercial activity in Arnhem Land.